 Met at job fair (January 2012), discussed ways I should improve my resume

 In order to keep yourself from getting all of this information jumbled, add a final column where you can update the information.
 If you send the person a follow-up email after meeting them (which you should!), note this in your spreadsheet.

-Heather Rinder, a Her Campus contributing writer and senior at Syracuse University, is using her most helpful contacts—previous bosses from her internships—for the post-grad job search.
+Heather Rinder, a Her Campus contributing writer and recent grad of Syracuse University, is using her most helpful contacts—previous bosses from her internships—for the post-grad job search.
 “I emailed them around December or January to remind them that I will be graduating this May,” Heather says.
 “I asked them to please let me know if they knew of any openings that they would be willing to recommend me for.”

 Conquering the fear of putting yourself out there

 If you’ve never been to a networking event, you might be a little fearful.
 Who should you try to speak to?
 What should you say?
 How can you get past awkward silences?
 However, like most things, networking becomes easier with practice.